keptn/lifecycle-toolkit/docs/docs/guides/otel.md

 ```

 > **Note**
-> Please be aware that the span link is just an example, and you need to retrieve the traceID and spanID
+> The span link used above is just an example.
+> You need to replace it with the traceID and spanID
-> of the application trace stored in the `KeptnAppVersion` resource you want to link.
+> that you retrieve from the `KeptnAppVersion` resource you want to link.

 To store this new information in the traces, you need to increment the version
 of your application and apply the`KeptnAppContext`.